 Actions: capacity building, sustainable financial assistance, promote knowledge sharing in science and tech, regulate fair trade, enhance policy coherence, promote effective public-private partnerships.

-Stay tuned… Lawyers for Good will be profiling each of the UN Sustainable Development Goals in-depth on our blog over the coming months.
+Stay tuned… Lawyers for Good will be profiling each goal in-depth on our blog over the coming months.
 We will explore what the measures and targets mean, how these are relevant to our profession, and how practising lawyers are making an impact.